TabStruct: Measuring Structural Fidelity of Tabular Data: Conclusion

 We present TabStruct, a principled benchmark for tabular data generators along with both structural fidelity and conventional dimensions.
 To address the challenge of assessing structural fidelity in the absence of ground-truth SCMs, we introduce global utility -- a novel, SCM-free metric that enables unbiased and holistic evaluation for tabular data structure.

-In our large-scale study of 13 generators across 29 datasets, we find that existing evaluation methods often favour models that capture local correlations while neglecting global structure.
-Our results show that diffusion models, due to their permutation-invariant generation process, offer valuable insights into the fundamental representation learning of tabular data.
-We further observe that the four evaluation dimensions are complementary, offering practical guidance for selecting suitable generators across diverse applications.
+In our large-scale study of 13 generators across 29 datasets, we find that existing evaluation methods often favour models that capture local causal interactions while neglecting global structure.
+Our results show that the four evaluation dimensions are complementary, offering practical guidance for selecting suitable generators across diverse applications.
+We further observe that diffusion models, due to their permutation-invariant generation process, offer valuable insights into the fundamental representation learning of tabular data.
 TabStruct is an ongoing effort.
 As such, it will continue to evolve with additional datasets, generators, and evaluation metrics -- both through our engagement and contributions from the community.
-We envision that the open-source nature of TabStruct will help drive progress in tabular generative modelling.
+We envision that the open-source nature of TabStruct will help drive progress in high-fidelity tabular generative modelling.